ramesh-dev-code/azure-ai-solutions/multi-agentic-ticket-triage/README.md

 * Create an agent thread to manage the context and agents
 * Submit the prompt to AgentsClient using thread id
 * Run the thread using the triage agent id and generate the response

+Refer to this [link](https://learn.microsoft.com/en-in/training/modules/develop-multi-agent-azure-ai-foundry/) for more information on creating collaborative agentic workflow

 ### Installation
 Create a Python virtual environment to install the dependencies